maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Maine Small Claims Cases and Class Action Lawsuits?

-State residents in Maine have the right to bring legal proceedings like small claims and class action cases against another person or corporation.
+State residents in Maine typically have the right to bring legal proceedings, such as small claims and class action cases, against another person or corporation.
 In class-action proceedings, individuals take action against one or more groups rather than a single person or corporation.
 On the other hand, small claim cases are filed by individuals seeking fast and informal court proceedings involving financial claims below $6000.
 A small claims court is set up under the district court to resolve small claims lawsuits.

 What is a Class Action Lawsuit in Maine?